rust-lang/rfcs/text/2972-constrained-naked.md

 1. never inline the function (implicit `#[inline(never)]`).
 1. emit no additional instructions to the function body before the `asm!()` statement.

-As a (weaker) correlary to the last compiler commitment, the initial state of all registers in the `asm!()` statement conform to the specified calling convention.
+As a (weaker) corollary to the last compiler commitment, the initial state of all registers in the `asm!()` statement conform to the specified calling convention.

 # Explanation